TakudzwanasheChiunzi/smart-finance-assistant/Taku_Diary.md

 ---

-### Entry 2 – RESEARCHING ON APP BUILDING (LEARNING HOW TO MAKE THINGS PERSONALISED)
+### Entry 2 – IDEALISING WHAT I WANT MY FINANCE APP TO BE LIKE
+- I wrote down my ideas of what I wanted the app to do/created a pseudo code of what I wanted the assistant to do.
+I then asked Gemini to break down how I would go about it.

 **Artifact:** Before/after screenshots of AI-generated spending analysis code.

 **Context:** AI gave me complex code that was hard to understand for my transaction analysis.